r00t-tsai/PyPTY/README.md

 * Web integration for the POSIX version is supported.
 Please see the separate ReadMe on the POSIX-PTY directory for more information.
 ---

+#### SECURITY LIMITATIONS:
+* This library gives the website user raw access to a shell (/bin/bash).
+Run this inside a Docker container or a Sandbox to prevent the user from deleting files on your host server.

 # Built-in commands
 | Command | Description |
 |---|---|